iohkedu-Mn2020/haskell-2020/docs/how-to-publish-to-students.md

 ## Feature Branches

-This organization opens the possibility for _feature branches_ on the teachers repository.
+This organization opens the possibility for _feature branches_ on the teachers repo.
-For example a teacher can start to create a new Lecture in a feature branch, then merge it to _teachers-master_ and then get the new lesson automatically published to the _students_ repo.
+For example a teacher can start to create a new Lecture in a feature branch, merge it to _teachers-master_ and then get the new lesson automatically published to the _students_ repo.

 The same principle applies to Exams.